 In the event that an exemption for a Family Member of an Investment Access Person is granted, the Investment Access Person must pre-clear all trades in Marketable Securities made by an exempt Family Member and provide copies of account statements for the accounts in which such trades are made.
 Approved transactions must be executed by the end of the second business day following the receipt of approval.
-Marketable Securities issued in connection with an initial public offering or private placement also require pre-clearance, approval for which will be granted or denied within 24 hours of the request being submitted and may involve an additional request for information from Brookfield's internal legal counsel or compliance department.
+Marketable Securities issued in connection with an initial public offering or private placement also require pre-clearance and may involve an additional request for information from Brookfield's internal legal counsel or compliance department.

 Investment Access Persons and/or their Family Members may have ownership positions in Marketable Securities that predate: (i) March 2, 2015 (the date on which Investment Access Persons and their Family Members became prohibited from conducting personal securities transactions in Marketable Securities); (ii) joining Brookfield; and/or (iii) becoming an Investment Access Person.
 In addition, subsequent to March 2, 2015, Investment Access Persons and/or their Family Members may receive gifts or bequests of Marketable Securities.
-All such holdings of Marketable Securities must be disclosed to the compliance department as soon as practicable, if they have not been disclosed already, so that they may be recorded as grandfathered Marketable Securities.
+All such holdings of Marketable Securities must be disclosed to the compliance department as soon as practicable, if they have not been disclosed already, so that they may be recorded as "grandfathered" Marketable Securities.
 Should the Investment Access Person or a Family Member wish to sell one of these grandfathered Marketable Securities, pre-clearance approval must be sought through Brookfield's automated trade approval system.
 Approved transactions must be executed by the end of the second business day following the receipt of such approval.